-The couple and therapist decide on the frequency and duration of the sessions, either weekly or every other week during assessment and intervention and then transitioning to less frequent appointments.
+The couple and therapist decide on the frequency and duration of the sessions, either weekly or every other week during assessment and intervention, then the couple will transition to less frequent appointments.

 Interventions are designed to help couples strengthen their relationships in three primary areas: friendship, conflict management, and creation of shared meaning.
 Couples learn to replace negative conflict patterns with positive interactions and to repair past hurts.
-Interventions designed to increase closeness and intimacy are used to improve friendship, deepen emotional connection, and create positive changes.
+Interventions are designed to increase closeness and intimacy which are then used to improve friendship, deepen emotional connection, and create positive changes.
 Increased closeness and intimacy enhances the couple’s shared goals.
 Conflict and miscommunication is inevitable in any relationship, but prevention is possible.

 Goals and Principles of the Gottman Method

-The goals of Gottman Method Couples Therapy are to disarm conflicting verbal communication, increase intimacy, respect, and affection, remove barriers that create a feeling of stagnancy in conflicting situations, and create a heightened sense of empathy and understanding within the context of the relationship.
+The goal of Gottman Method Couples Therapy is to disarm conflicting verbal communication, increase intimacy, respect, and affection, remove barriers that create a feeling of stagnancy in conflicting situations, and create a heightened sense of empathy and understanding within the context of the relationship.
 Drs.
 John and Julie Gottman developed nine components of healthy relationships known as The Sound Relationship House Theory:

 1) Build Love Maps